Mary Ann (Ray Charles song)

 "Mary Ann" is a song written and performed by Ray Charles and released in 1956 as a single on the Atlantic Records label.
-It was the third Ray Charles song to reach No. 1 on the Billboard Best Selling Rhythm & Blues chart.
-The song is set to a Latin beat, but switches into a swing rhythm, "an alternation that adds fun for the dancers."
+It was the fourth Ray Charles song to reach No. 1 on the Billboard Best Selling Rhythm & Blues chart.
+The song is set to a Latin beat, but switches into a swing rhythm, an alternation that adds fun for the dancers.
 It has been described as "a sexy blues," and "a lightly lascivious tune."

-The song was written about Mary Ann Fisher (1923–2004), a singer who had recently joined Charles' band as a featured vocalist in his touring shows.
+The song was written about Mary Ann Fisher (1923–2004), a singer who had recently joined Charles band as a featured vocalist in his touring shows.
 Despite Charles' marriage, the two became lovers, and Fisher appears on a number of his Atlantic recordings.
 Fisher left Ray Charles in 1958 after he had added the Raelettes, formerly the Cookies, as female vocal backup to his band.